02 October 2022

 Within this new context, employers already equipped with analytics capabilities reaped rewards.
 These HR teams were able to see in near real-time how the fallout from the pandemic impacted their benefits offering and could identify any gaps or successes that appeared.

-This understanding can lead to strategy changes: such as supplementing their wellbeing programs, with virtual nutrition workshops or cooking classes, for example.
+This understanding can lead to strategy changes: such as supplementing their wellbeing programmes, with virtual nutrition workshops or cooking classes, for example.
 Analytics help monitor scheme take-up, enabling HR teams to assess whether their benefits are being used by their workforce and delivering a good return on investment.

 Developing benefits for the remote working era